someobserver/recurgence/README.md

 **Attractor Splintering** plagues someone with ADHD in the same way it does an online community. **Hypercoherence** affects individuals and institutions alike with irrational delusions.
 The **Attractor Dogmatism** of cults is invisible from the inside, and obvious from the outside.

-All 12 follow identical coherence breakdown signatures as expressions of critical failures in the Semantic Mass Equation:
+All 12 follow identical coherence breakdown signatures as expressions of failures in the Semantic Mass Equation:

 $$M(p,t) = D(p,t) \cdot \rho(p,t) \cdot A(p,t)$$